lkarjun/data-science-from-scratch/20 Clustering/readme.md

         value ranges from [-1, 1]

         -1 clustering is wrong

-         0 In different same
+         0 In different same (The distance between clusters is not significant.)

          1 Both clusters are far away

     1 = a(i) =   find out all distance with in cluster.
 ![alt text](https://github.com/lkarjun/Data-Science-from-Scratch/blob/master/20%20Clustering/formula1.png)

     2 = b(i) =   Consider another cluster. suppose we have 2 clusters
-                 c1 and c2, Find out nearest cluster by calculating average distance from point to points.
+                 c1 and c2, the average distance between all clusters.

 ![alt text](https://github.com/lkarjun/Data-Science-from-Scratch/blob/master/20%20Clustering/formula2.png)

     3 = s(i) = if our clustering done properly ai << bi
                if not ai >> bi.
+               if it 0 clustering is okay...

 ![alt text](https://github.com/lkarjun/Data-Science-from-Scratch/blob/master/20%20Clustering/formula3.png)